Telephone Standby Sample Clauses

 Telephone Standby.
 Employees who are required to be on telephone standby for the purposes of appearing in court during off duty hours pursuant to a subpoena or at the direction of the District Attorney or the Fire District’s legal counsel shall receive four (4) hours of telephone standby pay per day at 1.5 times their hourly rate per day.
 Employees are only eligible for this pay if they are testifying on behalf of the Fire District.

 Telephone Standby.
-Telephone time during standby status will be paid at the employee’s regular rate of pay in the following manner: In the aggregate, per assigned daily episode of duty: 1 minute to 60 minutes equals 1 hour pay; 61 minutes to 120 minutes equals 2 hours pay; 121 minutes to 180 minutes equals 3 hours pay.
+Authorized telephone time during standby status will be paid at the employee’s regular rate of pay or overtime rate for hours in excess of the nurse’s regular work day or full time work week in the following manner: In the aggregate, per assigned standby: 1 minute to 60 minutes equals 1 hour pay; 61 minutes to 120 minutes equals 2 hours pay; 121 minutes to 180 minutes equals 3 hours pay.

 Telephone Standby.
 Employees who are required to be on telephone standby for the purposes of appearing in court during off duty hours pursuant to a subpoena or at the direction of the District Attorney or the Fire District’s legal counsel shall receive four